pasqualerossi/Philosophers/README.md

 # Philosophers

-This Project is currently in progress and is not completed just yet.
+This project is currently in progress and is not completed just yet.

 # To Run Philosophers